StatStud/book-club/content/posts/power-versus-force.md

 A list of powerful patterns versus their equivalently weak force versions.

+From my analysis, it seems like the side of power *is*, whereas the side of force is *trying/straining/forcing* to be.

 The universe holds its breath as we choose, instant by instant (or hour-by-hour form Rollo May) which pathway to follow; for the universe the very essence of life itself is highly conscious.
 It's in this very sense that we each create our own heaven or hell.

 Everything in the universe is connected with everything else.